 The original claim by DeLancey (2014) on Hill and Valley societies and complexity focused on ‘Northeast India’ and referenced the Brahmaputra drainage (p.
 61).
-However, many of the scholars working in this region acknowledge that ‘Northeast India’ refers to a modern-day political division, while the region of interest is the Eastern Himalayan Region, which contains adjacent regions in Bangladesh, Bhutan, Nepal, China and Myanmar (Konnerth et al, 2020).
-I define the EHR then, with reference to Post et al (2022) who say it extends from Eastern Nepal to the Patkai range in Myanmar.
-Only subgroups and their members inside this region were considered.
-Thus, many subgroups with many members (such as Bodic) are only represented by a few members, as most of the languages within it lie outside the range of the EHR.
+However, many of the scholars working in this region acknowledge that ‘Northeast India’ refers to a modern-day political division, while the region of linguistic interest is better defined as the Eastern Himalayan Region, which contains adjacent regions in Bangladesh, Bhutan, Nepal, China and Myanmar (Konnerth et al., 2020).
+I define the EHR then, with reference to Post et al. (2022) who say it extends from Eastern Nepal to the Patkai range in Myanmar.
+Only subgroups of Trans-Himalayan and their members inside this region were considered.
+Thus, many subgroups with numerous members (such as Bodic) are only represented by a few members, as most of the daughter languages lie outside the range of the EHR.

-For Trans-Himalayan, I used Glottolog (Hammarstrom et al, 2024) as the consensus view amid divergent opinions on Trans-Himalayan phylogeny.
-I sampled languages proportionally, selecting at least one language for every 5 languages in the subfamily.
-This is a convenience sample (Bakker, 2015), but I aimed for maximal genealogical distance when sampling within a subgroup, selecting from different branches where possible.
-After selecting languages in this way which had adequate linguistic sources, I excluded languages where adequate sociocultural/ethnographic sources were not available to determine Hill/Valley classification – this yields a total of 32 languages in the current sample (Table 1).
-The full list of languages with their sources is available in Appendix A.

-Table 1: List of languages sampled, with their subfamily affiliation.
-No. of languages in subfamily given in brackets.
-Note that not all members of subfamily are present in EHR.
+This study looks at 32 languages from all major subgroups of Trans-Himalayan that are present in the EHR.
+The languages were selected by convenience of finding linguistic description and ethnographic description that would enable full coding of all features.
+However, I aimed for maximal genealogical distance when sampling within a subgroup, following the genealogy in Glottolog (Hammarstrom et al., 2024) as a consensus view amid divergent opinions on Trans-Himalayan phylogeny.
+Additionally, to control for the imbalances in sampling, subgroup is also used as a random effect in all statistical analyses.
+The full list of languages with their subfamily is given below in Table 1.